 Exciting as it was, this summer was just the tip of the iceberg when it comes to the long-standing and ever-evolving partnership between Special Olympics and UEFA.
 Special Olympics now includes 110,000 football players and over 6,000 coaches as part of our football family across Europe.
 Of the 55 UEFA countries where football is played, 41 count UEFA member associations as a partner.
 Together, they work to deliver coach education and support local and national activities, as well as participation in international events throughout the year, every year.
 In season 2023/24 and in addition to participating in UEFA’s flagship events, we also organised the Special Olympics European Football Week, worked on Unified with Refugees football events in Spain and Cyprus, implemented a women’s football project with Nike in Serbia and an “I Coach Girls” football initiative in Slovakia.

-Reflecting on our powerful partnership, Michele Uva, UEFA Director Social and Environmental Sustainability, noted, “As part of our “Football for All” policy, we take responsibility for making the football environment and its infrastructure accessible for everyone who wants to take part, welcoming players and fans of all abilities.
+Reflecting on our powerful partnership, Michele Uva, UEFA Director Social and Environmental Sustainability, noted, “As part of our “Football for All Abilities” policy, we take responsibility for making the football environment and its infrastructure accessible for everyone who wants to take part, welcoming players and fans of all abilities.
 Together with our national associations and expert organisations such as Special Olympics, a long-standing and accomplished UEFA disability partner, we work towards ensuring that more and more people with special needs find their rightful place within the football community.
 We applaud Special Olympics for the organisation’s tireless efforts on behalf of disabled footballers and greatly value our partnership.”